ilaro-org/blendeROS/README.md

 ---
 ### features

-the addon will insert a sidebar panel (shortcut 'N') where IK can be enabled dissabled
+the addon will insert a sidebar panel (shortcut 'N') where IK can be enabled/dissabled

 joint positions can be visualized in both modes in degrees

 there is a 'reset to rest position', a (dis/)connect to rosbridge button and a button to build and send actions from the animation. in addition a velocity slider allows to control the speed from 0.0 to 1.0 (0-100%)

-roslibpy 1.2.0 has to be installed
+roslibpy 1.2.0 has to be installed, either by...
- * either using blenders bundles python (using pip)
+ * using blenders bundles python (using pip)
  * removing blender's python and using system's python (untested)

 ---